parasuramivln/PDC-support-web/software/python/general.md

 $ ml miniconda3/24.7.1-0-cpeGNU-23.12
 ```

-After loading an miniconda module, the Python version can be printed by:
+After loading a miniconda module, the Python version can be printed by:
 ```
 $ python --version
 Python 3.12.0